TJU-DRL-LAB/self-supervised-rl/RL_with_State_Representation/README.md

 # RL with State Representation

+State Representation is one major category in our taxonomy.
+The core research content of state representation is to learn the abstraction/representation of original state space, which is usually high-dimensional, complex and difficult to deal with directly by conventional RL algorithms.
+The purpose of state representation learning is to make RL effective, efficient and optimal in especially practical decision-making problems.

+In essence, to learn state representation is the process of discovering the decision-related or decision-agnositic (depending on the specific purposes) images of original MDPs.

+In our opinion, RL with State Representation contains the research on:
+- **What an optimal state representation should be like.
+(Theories on Abstraction and Generalization)**
+- **How to obtain or learn desired state representation in specific cases.
+(Methods of Learning State Representation)**
+- **How to deal with the co-learning and inter-dependence between state representation and RL policy/value functions.
+(Studies on Learning Dynamics)**

 ## Related Work

 Here we provide a useful list of representative related works on state representation in RL.

+### Abstraction, Optimality and Generalization

+- Lihong Li, Thomas J. Walsh, Michael L. Littman.
+Towards a Unified Theory of State Abstraction for MDPs.
+ISAIM 2006
+- David Abel, D. Ellis Hershkowitz, Michael L. Littman.
+Near Optimal Behavior via Approximate State Abstraction.
+ICML 2016
+- Charline Le Lan, Marc G. Bellemare, Pablo Samuel Castro.
+Metrics and Continuity in Reinforcement Learning.
+AAAI 2021
+- Clare Lyle, Mark Rowland, Georg Ostrovski, Will Dabney.
+On the Effect of Auxiliary Tasks on Representation Dynamics.
+AISTATS 2021
+- David Abel, Nate Umbanhowar, Khimya Khetarpal, Dilip Arumugam, Doina Precup, Michael L. Littman.
+Value Preserving State-Action Abstractions.
+AISTATS 2020

 ### Representations Developed from General Un-/Self-supervised Learning Principles